abcordova/OsmiumMine.Core/docs/rest_api.md

 Description:

 Any security rule matching the ID will be removed.
-Please note that these changes will not persist after a server restart.
+Changes will be stored to the persistent database state.

 Result notes: